Last Updated on September 16, 2021 by Lawrence Berezin

 Moreover, It doesn’t matter if your car was occupied or empty.
 Or, the motor was on or off.
 You are still standing when you stop your car in a no-standing zone.

-Who among us hasn’t offered this vintage, unwinnable defense to a no standing parking ticket, “I was parking not standing because the car was unoccupied.
+Who among us hasn’t offered this vintage, unwinnable defense to a no-standing parking ticket.
+That is to say, “I was parking, not standing because the car was unoccupied.
 Only to learn that occupied or unoccupied doesn’t make a difference.
 It will still cost you $115?”

 Does no standing anytime trump no parking Monday-Friday, 7 am to 4 pm?
 Yes.
 More strict beats less strict in the rock paper scissors world of parking tickets NYC.